-Deloitte showcase market leading cybersecurity solutions at GISEC Global 2024
+Deloitte Showcase Market Leading Cybersecurity Solutions At GISEC Global 2024

-(MENAFN- Deloitte) Middle East, 23 April 2024 – The leading global professional services firm, Deloitte, is the official knowledge partner of the 13th edition of GISEC Global, the leading gathering ground for the cybersecurity community worldwide.
+(MENAFN- Mid-East) The leading global professional services firm, Deloitte, is the official knowledge partner of the 13th edition of GISEC Global, the leading gathering ground for the cybersecurity community worldwide.
 At the event taking place April 23 to 25 at the World Trade Center, Deloitte is exhibiting cutting-edge cyber solutions, sharing insights, and engaging in discussions to address the fast evolving cybersecurity landscape.

 The guests of the Deloitte space located at A85 in Hall 6, will be able to explore a diverse array of assets and solutions tailored to address the most pressing cybersecurity challenges.
 From infrastructure vulnerabilities to advanced threat detection mechanisms, Deloitte experts will offer guests a comprehensive glimpse into the future of cybersecurity resilience.
 The Deloitte space also features AISpectra, a state-of-the-art AI Application security solution designed to protect AI models against multiple threats and in different deployment scenarios.